Crosswalk Bots

 Telegram-first, Discord-capable

 Crosswalk already spans both Telegram and Discord.
-Where it makes sense, Telegram-first mechanics can be rebuilt for Discord servers as custom versions.
+Where it makes sense, Telegram-first mechanics can be rebuilt for Discord servers as custom versions, so teams are not forced into one community stack.

 Telegram Community Bots